 What I like about this newsletter is that it’s easy to scan through because really, who has the time!
 Most articles include just the title and the website you’ll be taken to when you click a link, but more important posts include the first paragraph from the article.

 The WhiP is one of the few newsletters in my inbox that never goes unread.
-It’s a tri-weekly newsletter (that’s three times a week, not every three weeks!) that features a round-up of the latest WordPress news and resources.
-The newsletter’s content is split into five sections: news; reviews and opinion; themes, plugins, and resources; tutorials, tips and tricks; and off topic, random links (which are always worth a click!).
+It’s a bi-weekly newsletter (that’s two times a week, not every two weeks!) that features a round-up of the latest WordPress news and resources.
+The newsletter’s content is split into five sections: news; reviews and opinion; themes, plugins, and resources; tutorials, tips and tricks; and off-topic, random links (which are always worth a click!).

 The WhiP is curated with unaffiliated links sourced from the WordPress community, so every time you read it you know you’re not reading junk.
-There’s only one caveat: it’s only available for free on Mondays.
-If you want the Wednesday and Friday additions, you’ll need a WPMU DEV membership.
+Totally worth subscribing.

 First up, a disclaimer: Notes is a daily-ish email newsletter that you can only get as part of the Post Status Club, i.e. you need to be a member.
 It’s not one of those newsletters that just features headlines and links.
 Notes is more of a long-read that’s best saved for weekends when you have time to digest all the in-depth, behind-the-scenes information it contains.
 If you’re a WordPress pro who really wants to be part of the community and get involved as a contributor, it’s worth investing in the $99 membership so you can get access to this newsletter.